 And going by the politics of the day, will 2022 see Rift valley burn down again?
 Only time will tell.

 While in high school, my desk mate was a Kalenjin.
 When it comes to Rift Valley Province post-election related violence or insecurity like cattle rustling, the Kalenjin carries that badge of honour as instigators and rustlers.
 My desk mate, who was in a class of majority Kikuyu students, was recipient of all manners of tribal laced invectives.
 It seems that negative ethnicity was ingrained to many of us from a tender age and it only takes words of a vindictive politician, especially during the electioneering year, to see violence hotspots exploding in an orgy of killings.

 Immaculee, as a Tutsi, had Hutu friends who, on the day genocide commenced proper in Rwanda, turned against her as a total stranger.
 This observes in Kenya too when the two tribes, which coexists as good neighbours, are suddenly turned against each other.
 No wonder the Kikuyu in Rift Valley are to be heard saying they have a debt to pay in 2022 to guarantee their safety.
 Unfortunately, as had been shown in many countries, leaders are chosen at boardrooms, not at ballot boxes.
 Or, as Joseph Stalin once noted, those who count the votes determines the leader, not those who casts them.
 Think of the US imposing Juan Guaido to Venezuelans as their president, yet the latter never contested in a presidential election in that country against the sitting one, Nicolas Maduro!

-What stands out in this book is the author’s courage to meet the killer of her parents, a very trusted neighbour during good times, and looking him in the eye and whole-heartedly forgiving him!
+What stands out in this book is the author’s courage to meet the killer of her parents, a very trusted neighbour during good times, and looking him in the eye and telling him he had forgiven him!